Search has changed. Instead of typing keyword-based queries, we now search the way we talk.

 Determine Topics to Write About

-This is where you will define your core topic.
-Typically, core topics are broad terms that have a significant amount of search volume and are between 2-4 words.
+Typically, core topics are broad terms that have a significant amount of search volume and are between two and four words.
 For HubSpot, a good core topic would be inbound marketing, or inbound sales, or even sales qualification.
 These are all topics important to our business and our customers.

 Choose, or Create, Your Pillar Page